Prottoy2938/Perfecting-Product/README.md

 All code here has been written from scratch using vanilla javascript.

-It uses _webpack module_ bundler and _webpack-dev-server_ to speed up development and developer collaboration
+It uses _webpack module_ bundler and _webpack-dev-server_ to speed up development and enhance developer collaboration

 **To get Started:**